chatmail/specs/group-membership/README.md

 Less formally, as long as membership of some device is not modified, fetching all messages should be enough to get into state consistent with other similar devices.

+This property is tested in a simulation model.

 ## State transitions